spacemeat/humon/README.md

 ## <a name="buildingHumon">Building Humon
 Humon builds on 64-bit and 32-bit architectures for Linux (so far, tested on Ubuntu) using GNU or Clang tools, and on 64-bit and 32-bit architectures in Visual Studio 2017+.
 The default build behaves as described above, but there are switches you can provide when you build Humon to change its behavior.

+For each build config and target, the binary artifacts are produced in `{humon}/build/int/bin/{cfg}{target}`, where `{cfg}` consists of `{-gcc|-clang}{-32}?{-d}?`, depending on the build tool you specify, whether to build a 32-bit version (if you're on a 64-bit machine), and whether it is a debug build.
+You can specify these settings; see below.
+The necessary artifacts are then copied to `{humon directory}/build/bin`, which is where the installer will look for files to copy.

-For all builds, the binary artifacts are produced in `{humon directory}/build/bin`.
-Currently, you can just copy the built binaries and the headers from `{humon directory}/include/humon` for use in your projects.
+For Linux development, you can install a successful build with `{humon}/install-linux.py`, run as superuser since it updates the library search cache.
+If that's not an option, you can simply copy the built binaries and the headers from `{humon}/include/humon` for use in your projects.

 The following are built in Linux:

-* libhumon{-target}.a               - static library for Linux
+* libhumon.a               - static library for Linux
-* libhumon{-target}.so.ver.si.on    - shared library for Linux
+* libhumon.so.0.1.0        - shared library for Linux
-* test{-target}                     - test binary
+* test                     - test binary
-* hux{-target}                      - a command-line tool for transformatting and validating Humon data
+* hux                      - a command-line tool for transformatting and validating Humon data
-* readmeSrc-c{-target}              - a small sample with example code from this README.md
+* readmeSrc-c              - a small sample with example code from this README.md
-* readmeSrc-cpp{-target}            - a less small sample with example code from this README.md
+* readmeSrc-cpp            - a less small sample with example code from this README.md

-where `{target}` consists of `{-gcc|-clang}{-32}?{-d}?`, depending on the build tool you specify, whether to build a 32-bit version (if you're on a 64-bit machine), and whether it is a debug build.
-You can specify these settings; see below.

 These files are built in Visual Studio 2017+:
 * humon-win32.lib               - optimized static library for 32-bit Windows